Kruchji/visualizer-for-kis/README.md

 ### Setup instructions

 1) Install dependencies with `pip install -r requirements.txt`.
-2) Generate datasets using scripts in [FullDataTools](./FullDataTools) folder (see [README](./FullDataTools/README.md) in that folder for more information).
+1) Generate datasets using scripts in [FullDataTools](./FullDataTools) folder (see [README](./FullDataTools/README.md) in that folder for more information).
-3) Edit [config.txt](./config.txt) to desired layout and ordering of images.
+1) Edit [config.txt](./config.txt) to desired layout and ordering of images.
+1) Optionally create [attentionCheckIndices.txt](./Data/attentionCheckIndices.txt) file with indices of datasets (one index on each line) that should be used as attention checks.
+These datasets will not be added to the latin square in the next step and instead will be inserted equally between the other datasets with 4 columns and `sp` ordering.
-4) Run [configGenerator.py](./configGenerator.py) to generate configurations (using latin squares) for each user. (lower number of configs or datasets to make this run faster)
+1) Run [configGenerator.py](./configGenerator.py) to generate a large latin square of configurations for all users. (lower number of configs or datasets to make this step run faster)
-5) Run [server.py](./server.py).
+1) Run [server.py](./server.py).
 (Use option `--admin` to enable admin mode.)
-6) Have users open `http://localhost:8001/` and complete image search tasks.
+1) Have users open `http://localhost:8001/` and complete image search tasks.
-7) To then generate a graph for a specific user (first argument) and iteration (second argument) run [Graphs/iterationGraphGenerator.py](./Graphs/iterationGraphGenerator.py).
+1) To then generate a graph for a specific user (first argument) and iteration (second argument) run [Graphs/iterationGraphGenerator.py](./Graphs/iterationGraphGenerator.py).
 Set third argument to `1` to save the result to a file.
 To generate a graph for all users that completed a dataset with a specific ordering use [Graphs/datasetGraphGenerator.py](./Graphs/datasetGraphGenerator.py).

 ### Config